cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 ### Initialization code

-If the module contains any code outside functions (i.e. a main code block), this code is executed as part of the initialization of the remote processor.
+If the module contains any code outside functions (i.e., a main code block), this code is executed as part of the initialization of the remote processor.
 At the very end of this custom initialization code, the `*signature` variable is set to the module signature.

 Only when the initialization code completes and the signature is set, the processor is ready to accept remote calls.
 Main processor's initialization waits for all remote processor initializations to complete, so it is crucial for the initialization code to be fast.
 If the initialization code contains an endless loop, the main processor execution will be blocked forever.